fieder/bef/_posts/2017-12-17-the-coral-tooth-a-rare-delight.markdown

 ---
 Coral Tooth is one of the less known gems of modern medicine.
 It combines incredible flavors with exquisite texture to unleash the power of healing nature.

-> A key property found is its role in brain cell regeneration - allowing cognitive capabilitites to be recovered. <cite>- Nature Magazine- Mushcroom medicine 12-Dec-2017</cite>
+> A key property found is its role in brain cell regeneration - allowing cognitive capabilitites to be recovered. <cite>- Nature Magazine- Dr DMT Chief</cite>

 ## Recipes
-Coral stew
+Coral stew with sacred juices

 ## Properties
-Nutritional facts
+- Nutritional facts
+- Druid powers
+- Extreme sex endurance

 ## Price
 Order £30 / Kg.